Hugh Riminton: Career

-In February 2014, Network Ten appointed Riminton as anchor of Ten Eyewitness News in Sydney with Sandra Sully.
+In February 2014, Network Ten appointed Riminton as a presenter of Ten Eyewitness News in Sydney with Sandra Sully.
 He co-anchored the bulletin until February 2017 when Sully took over as solo presenter.

 In August 2020, Riminton commenced as occasional presenter of the Brisbane 10 News First bulletin, after the network consolidated production of bulletins for all cities to Melbourne (for Melbourne and Adelaide) and Sydney (for Sydney, Brisbane and Perth).

+In June 2025, Network 10 announced that Riminton would anchor the new Friday edition of 10 News+ alongside Ursula Heger.

 Other roles and activities

 He is actively involved in Australian Defence veterans' welfare issues and was a foundation board member of the charity Soldier On.
 He also was foundation chair of the John Mac Foundation, founded by 2017 NSW Australian of the Year, Deng Adut.
 Its primary work is funding university scholarships for Australian students from refugee backgrounds.
 Riminton is a member of the advisory board of Media Diversity Australia and is on the board of the Crescent Institute, a Sydney-based think tank.

-In 2017 Hachette Australia published Riminton's autobiography, Minefields: A life in the news game.
+In 2017, Hachette Australia published Riminton's autobiography, Minefields: A life in the news game.